Connect Azure VPN gateways to multiple on-premises policy-based VPN devices using PowerShell

 The workflow to enable this connectivity:

-Make sure you have completed Part 3 of the Configure IPsec/IKE policy article for this section.
-The following example uses the same parameters and steps:
+This section shows you how to enable policy-based traffic selectors on a connection.
+Make sure you have completed Part 3 of the Configure IPsec/IKE policy article.
+The steps in this article use the same parameters.

 Step 1 - Create the virtual network, VPN gateway, and local network gateway

-The following example creates the virtual network, TestVNet1 with three subnets, and the VPN gateway.
-When substituting values, it's important that you always name your gateway subnet specifically 'GatewaySubnet'.
+Use the following example to create the virtual network TestVNet1 with three subnets, and the VPN gateway.
+If you want to substitute values, it's important that you always name your gateway subnet specifically 'GatewaySubnet'.
 If you name it something else, your gateway creation fails.

-$fesub1 = New-AzureRmVirtualNetworkSubnetConfig -Name $FESubName1 -AddressPrefix $FESubPrefix1 $besub1 = New-AzureRmVirtualNetworkSubnetConfig -Name $BESubName1 -AddressPrefix $BESubPrefix1 $gwsub1 = New-AzureRmVirtualNetworkSubnetConfig -Name $GWSubName1 -AddressPrefix $GWSubPrefix1 New-AzureRmVirtualNetwork -Name $VNetName1 -ResourceGroupName $RG1 -Location $Location1 -AddressPrefix $VNetPrefix11,$VNetPrefix12 -Subnet $fesub1,$besub1,$gwsub1 $gw1pip1 = New-AzureRmPublicIpAddress -Name $GW1IPName1 -ResourceGroupName $RG1 -Location $Location1 -AllocationMethod Dynamic $vnet1 = Get-AzureRmVirtualNetwork -Name $VNetName1 -ResourceGroupName $RG1 $subnet1 = Get-AzureRmVirtualNetworkSubnetConfig -Name "GatewaySubnet" -VirtualNetwork $vnet1 $gw1ipconf1 = New-AzureRmVirtualNetworkGatewayIpConfig -Name $GW1IPconf1 -Subnet $subnet1 -PublicIpAddress $gw1pip1 New-AzureRmVirtualNetworkGateway -Name $GWName1 -ResourceGroupName $RG1 -Location $Location1 -IpConfigurations $gw1ipconf1 -GatewayType Vpn -VpnType RouteBased -GatewaySku HighPerformance New-AzureRmLocalNetworkGateway -Name $LNGName6 -ResourceGroupName $RG1 -Location $Location1 -GatewayIpAddress $LNGIP6 -AddressPrefix $LNGPrefix61,$LNGPrefix62
+$fesub1 = New-AzVirtualNetworkSubnetConfig -Name $FESubName1 -AddressPrefix $FESubPrefix1 $besub1 = New-AzVirtualNetworkSubnetConfig -Name $BESubName1 -AddressPrefix $BESubPrefix1 $gwsub1 = New-AzVirtualNetworkSubnetConfig -Name $GWSubName1 -AddressPrefix $GWSubPrefix1 New-AzVirtualNetwork -Name $VNetName1 -ResourceGroupName $RG1 -Location $Location1 -AddressPrefix $VNetPrefix11,$VNetPrefix12 -Subnet $fesub1,$besub1,$gwsub1 $gw1pip1 = New-AzPublicIpAddress -Name $GW1IPName1 -ResourceGroupName $RG1 -Location $Location1 -AllocationMethod Dynamic $vnet1 = Get-AzVirtualNetwork -Name $VNetName1 -ResourceGroupName $RG1 $subnet1 = Get-AzVirtualNetworkSubnetConfig -Name "GatewaySubnet" -VirtualNetwork $vnet1 $gw1ipconf1 = New-AzVirtualNetworkGatewayIpConfig -Name $GW1IPconf1 -Subnet $subnet1 -PublicIpAddress $gw1pip1 New-AzVirtualNetworkGateway -Name $GWName1 -ResourceGroupName $RG1 -Location $Location1 -IpConfigurations $gw1ipconf1 -GatewayType Vpn -VpnType RouteBased -GatewaySku HighPerformance New-AzLocalNetworkGateway -Name $LNGName6 -ResourceGroupName $RG1 -Location $Location1 -GatewayIpAddress $LNGIP6 -AddressPrefix $LNGPrefix61,$LNGPrefix62

-Step 2 - Create a S2S VPN connection with an IPsec/IKE policy
+Step 2 - Create an S2S VPN connection with an IPsec/IKE policy

 You need to create an IPsec/IKE policy in order to enable "UsePolicyBasedTrafficSelectors" option on the connection.